Hansel And Gretel By Engelbert Humperdinck: Complete Guide

 ### The Musical Language

 Humperdinck’s score is a blend of folk motifs and Romantic harmony.
-He uses a recurring “forest” theme in the strings that shifts from a playful dance to a sinister chant as the witch’s lair is revealed.
+But he uses a recurring “forest” theme in the strings that shifts from a playful dance to a sinister chant as the witch’s lair is revealed.
 The witch herself has a leitmotif that starts bright and childlike, turning dark as she plots.
 The final duet between Hansel and Gretel is a soaring, almost operatic ballad that captures their triumph.

 ### The Staging